Skip to main content

 Opposing French nuclear testing, 1995

 There was strong opposition across the Pacific when the French resumed nuclear testing at Moruroa Atoll in 1995.
-A meeting of the South Pacific Forum in September 1995 expressed 'extreme outrage' at the tests and sent a delegation to the French president.
-In August environment ministers across the Pacific had sent a joint communication opposing French nuclear testing to the International Atomic Energy Agency.
+A meeting of the South Pacific Forum in September 1995 expressed ‘extreme outrage’ at the tests and decided to send a delegation to the French president.
+Environment ministers across the Pacific had sent a joint communication opposing French nuclear testing to the International Atomic Energy Agency In August.
 There was also a strong community response from Pacific nations, with opposition mobilised through the Nuclear Free and Independent Pacific movement.

-In addition to taking part in pan-Pacific action, the National government sent a navy ship, the Tui, to support a flotilla of protest yachts that travelled to the testing site.
-Prime Minister Jim Bolger is shown here boarding the Tui in Auckland, as did Helen Clark, leader of the opposition.
-National and Labour members of Parliament travelled to the test site on the Tui, which provided water, medical support and fuel to the protesters and their vessels.
+In addition to taking part in pan-Pacific action, the National government sent a naval vessel, Tui, to support a flotilla of protest yachts that travelled to the testing site.
+Prime Minister Jim Bolger is shown here boarding Tui in Auckland, as did Helen Clark, leader of the opposition.
+National and Labour members of Parliament travelled to the test site on Tui, which provided water, medical support and fuel to the protesters.

 Te whakamahi i tēnei tūemi